Nehemiah 6 – The Walls Completed

 ii.
 “He seeks to persuade Nehemiah into an easy-going, compromising religion that will shirk persecution, that will carry no cross, and that is governed by fear of the opinions of other people.”
 (Redpath)

 e.
 My God, remember Tobiah and Sanballat: Best of all, instead of lashing out against Shemaiah and his fellow false-religionists, he simply committed these wicked men – and the situation – to God.
-If God could take good care of Nehemiah, then He could take also take care of Shemaiah according to divine wisdom.
+If God could take good care of Nehemiah, then He could also take care of Shemaiah according to divine wisdom.

 i.
 Nehemiah’s response to the three-fold attack of pretended friendship, slander, and false religion makes us admire him as a leader.
 But we can love and admire Jesus far more.